GeneCard-BioImage provides:

 The inflammation caused by various reasons is typically accompanied by leukocyte infiltration1, or intuitively understood as an increase in cells at the lesion site.
 This is usually identified through H&E staining of tissue sections2.

-This workflow achieves objective automatic analysis of H&E slides by counting the relative total number of cells (nuclei) and the relative total area of nuclei in the H&E slides.
+This workflow achieves objective and automated analysis of H&E slides by counting the relative total number of cells (nuclei) and the relative total area of nuclei in the H&E slides.

-Note:The tissue slides used in this example were scanned using the Pannoramic 250 FLASH digital pathology scanner from 3DHISTECH.
+Note:The tissue slide images used in this example were scanned using the Pannoramic 250 FLASH digital pathology scanner from 3DHISTECH.
 A 20× brightfield objective lens was used to obtain full-slide high-resolution digital images, which were saved in the .mrxs format for further analysis.
+The file size of the .mrxs format for this example slide is approximately 600 MB.

-2. Objective workflow for automated H&E slide analysis
+2. Objective and automated workflow for PAS slide images

 2.1 Principle